On $hp$-adaptive Structure-Preservion for the Cahn--Hilliard--Navier--Stokes Equations with Degenerate Mobility: Abstract

 where $\mbx = (x_1, x_2)^T$, and $\chi = 100$ is a scaling factor.
 The initial phase-field profile is

 where $r_1 = 0.25$ and $r_2 = 0.15$ are the radii of the respective droplets, with central points $\mathbf{c}_1 = (0.1, 0.1)^T$ and $\mathbf{c}_2 = (-0.15, -0.15)^T$, respectively.
-The following non-dimensional numbers are considered: Reynolds number $Re = 1$, Cahn number $Cn = 4h_{\min}$, Weber number $We = Cn^{-1}$, viscosities $\mu_1 = \mu_2 = 1$, densities $\rho_1 = 100$ and $\rho_2 = 1$, and Peclet number $Pe^{-1} = 3 Cn$.
-The simulation is run for $ t \leq T = 0.2$. \end{example} For Exs.~\ref{ex:droplets} and \ref{ex:stationary}, we consider an $hp$-adaptive formulation with $h_{\min} = \frac{1}{256}$ and $h_{\max} = \frac{1}{128}$ using the \swipDL scheme and a prescribed maximum polynomial degree of $p_{max}$ and $p_{min} \geq 0$.
+The following non-dimensional numbers are considered: Reynolds number $Re = 1$, Cahn number $Cn = h_{\min}$, Weber number $We = Cn^{-1}$, viscosities $\mu_1 = \mu_2 = 1$, densities $\rho_1 = 100$ and $\rho_2 = 1$, and Peclet number $Pe^{-1} = 3 Cn$.
+The simulation is run for $ t \leq T = 0.2$. \end{example} For Exs.~\ref{ex:droplets} and \ref{ex:stationary}, we consider an $hp$-adaptive formulation with $h_{\min} = \frac{1}{64}$ and $h_{\max} = \frac{1}{32}$ using the \swipDL scheme and a prescribed maximum polynomial degree of $\pmax$ and $\pmin \geq 0$.
 For the time increments, following \cite{Gunnarsson:2026}, we set $\dt = 10^{-3}$ for Ex.~\ref{ex:droplets} and $\dt = 5\cdot 10^{-4}$ for Ex.~\ref{ex:stationary}.
-We simulate with different order levels of $p$ for $p$-adaptivity and also compare to only the $h$-adaptive formulation, i.e., $p = p_{max}$ for all elements $K \in \grid$.
+We simulate with different order levels of $p$ for $p$-adaptivity and also compare to only the $h$-adaptive formulation, i.e., $p = \pmax$ for all elements $K \in \grid$.
 We observe that convergence was not achieved for Ex.~\ref{ex:droplets} with $p = 2$ for the $h$-adaptive formulation; convergence was only obtained, in that case, when $||\pf_h||_{L^\infty(K)} \lessapprox 1$, as was also stressed in \cite{Gunnarsson:2026} regarding careful selection of the initial data.
 To the best of the authors' knowledge there is no clear proof or indication on how to find a safe initial value.

-Figure~\ref{fig:droplets} shows the energy, mass, and boundedness for Ex.~\ref{ex:droplets} using the $hp$-adaptive formulation of \swipDL with for various $p$-levels for $hp$-adaptivity.
+Figure~\ref{fig:droplets} shows the energy, mass, and boundedness for Ex.~\ref{ex:droplets} using the $hp$-adaptive formulation of \swipDL for various $p$-levels with $hp$-adaptivity.
 The energy is monotonically non-increasing, mass is conserved, and the phase-field remains bounded, consistent with the theoretical properties.
-The results are similar to those obtained using only $h$-adaptivity with $p = 1$, and for $p_{\max} = 1$ with $hp$-adaptivity, which suggests that the $hp$-adaptive formulation preserves accuracy alongside the $h$-adaptive formulation, while providing a significant reduction in complexity and degrees of freedom.
+The results are similar to those obtained using only $h$-adaptivity with $p = 1$, and for $p_{\max} = 1$ with $hp$-adaptivity, which suggests that the $hp$-adaptive formulation preserves accuracy alongside the $h$-adaptive formulation, while providing a significant reduction in complexity and degrees of freedom by using higher-order polynomials where needed and lower-order polynomials elsewhere with larger elements.